401k Rollovers

 4) Lower fees: 401k plans may charge higher fees than IRAs, which can eat into your returns over time.
 Rolling over your 401k into an IRA with lower fees can help you keep more of your savings.

-5) Change in financial situation: If your financial situation changes, you may want to reconsider your retirement savings strategy.
+5) Change in your financial situation: If your financial situation changes in a significant way, you may want to reconsider your retirement savings strategy.
 Rolling over your 401k into an IRA can give you more flexibility to adjust your investments and withdrawals based on your needs.

 To roll over your 401k into a new employer's plan, you will typically need to follow these general steps: